usagi917/B2B_payment/README.en.md

 ### dApp

-1. Connect MetaMask and switch to the target network
+1. Connect a wallet and switch to the target network
 2. Buyer locks the total amount (ERC20 approve required first)
-3. Producer submits a milestone with evidence
+3. Producer submits a milestone with evidence (evidence is hashed)
 4. Buyer approves and releases the milestone amount
-5. Admin can cancel and refund if needed
+5. Admin can cancel and refund remaining funds if needed

 ### Milestone Schedule